 Distinguishing physical characteristics: Face and crown of head are streaked yellow-black with a distinct yellow eye stripe running to the back of the head.
 Bill is slender compared to other penguins species and pink with a red tip.
 Legs and feet are pink, eyes are yellow.

-Interesting tidbit about Yellow-eyed Penguins: It is considered one of the world’s rarest penguin species.
+Interesting tidbit about Yellow-eyed Penguins: They are considered one of the world’s rarest penguin species.